marijnh/Eloquent-JavaScript/09_regexp.md

-The difference between the global and the sticky options is that, when sticky is enabled, the match will only succeed if it starts directly at `lastIndex`, whereas with global, it will try to search ahead for a position where a match can start.
+The difference between the global and the sticky options is that, when sticky is enabled, the match will only succeed if it starts directly at `lastIndex`, whereas with global, it will search ahead for a position where a match can start.

 ```